 Textured Stone Effects

 Simulate stone walls using sponge painting techniques.
 A bit of gray and white paint dabbed with a sponge gave my castle a surprisingly real stone look.
+If you’re looking to refresh your space for the holidays, explore these inspiring New Year’s painting ideas.

 Secret Passageways

 Create hidden passageways between rooms with small cutouts.
 I hid a few surprises in mine, and the kids spent hours discovering them.
+These tunnels are a perfect addition to other creative cardboard structures you can build for playtime.

 Nighttime Illumination

 Use LED tea lights to light up your castle for nighttime play.
 My own kids’ eyes widened in wonder when their cardboard castle glowed in the dark.
+If you want to take your building skills to the beach, try these creative sandcastle ideas.

 Personalized Coat of Arms